TARAAI/Read-Write/docs/read.md

 ## Query Syntax

-A 1-to-1 mirror of [Firestore Queries](https://firebase.google.com/docs/firestore/query-data/queries)
+A 1-to-1 mirror of [Firestore Queries](https://firebase.google.com/docs/firestore/query-data/queries) but expressed as JSON instead of a class instance chaining API.

 ##### Entire Collection